Houdini 21.0 Character KineFX

 Packed Folder Split

-The Packed Folder Split SOP is similar to the Unpack Folder SOP, but instead of outputting only the extracted data, it splits the incoming packed folder structure into two outputs - the original packed folder structure with the extracted data removed (default setting), and the extracted data.
+The Packed Folder Split SOP is similar to the Unpack Folder SOP, but instead of outputting only the extracted data, it splits the incoming packed folder structure into two outputs - the original folder structure with the extracted data removed (default setting), and the extracted data.

 Data containers